 The provisions of the plan are set forth in Chapter 4.36 of the Seattle Municipal Code.
 The plan is a "defined benefit plan" which means an employee's salary, years of service, and age at the time of retirement are used to determine the amount of retirement benefits.
 At retirement, members are given a choice of several payment options to collect their retirement benefit.
 The Retirement System is led by a seven-member Board of Administration and an Executive Director appointed by the Board.

-Please note that the appropriations detailed in the following tables reflect only the costs to administer the system and do not reflect payment of retiree benefits.
+Please note that the appropriations detailed in the following tables reflect only the costs to administer the system and do not reflect payment of retirement benefits or investment management fees.